 We are very much looking forward to working with you and your child this term and hope it will be an exciting and rewarding experience!
-This letter outlines the Year 6 curriculum for the Autumn Term 2018.
+This letter outlines the Year 6 curriculum for the Summer Term 2019.

 - Identifying the audience for the purpose of writing.

 - Using a wider range of openers to build cohesion within and across paragraphs.

 - Editing, redrafting and proof-reading pieces of writing.